ivan-guerra/programmador.com/content/posts/signing-git-commits-with-gpg.md

 1. Open a terminal.
 2. Enter `gpg --full-generate-key`
 3. Press `Enter` to select the default `RSA and RSA` option.
-4. At the prompt, specify a keysize of 4096 and press `Enter`.
+4. At the prompt, specify a key size of 4096 and press `Enter`.
 5. Press `Enter` to select the default of no expiration date.
 6. Follow the prompts to enter your ID info.
 7. Enter a secure password[^2].